animo/awesome-self-sovereign-identity/readme.md

 - [Self-Sovereign Identity (SSI) Foam Figure Explainer](https://www.youtube.com/watch?v=81GkdBRmsbE) - An explanation of SSI using an example of renting a car.
 Includes a comparison of SSI and traditional identity models.
 - [Decentralized Identity Explained](https://www.youtube.com/watch?v=Ew-_F-OtDFI) - An explanation of what decentralized identity is.
 - [Ideology & Architecture of Self-Sovereign Identity](https://www.youtube.com/watch?v=JzM_Brpk95E&feature=youtu.be) - Insights and reflections around historical, technological and ethical aspects of SSI.
+- [Self-Sovereign Identity: Decentralized digital identity and verifiable credentials](https://livebook.manning.com/book/self-sovereign-identity/welcome/v-11/) - Manning book on SSI containing both high- and low-level concepts and explanations.
 - [The Invisible Man, TEDxAmsterdam](https://www.youtube.com/watch?v=6OfcbgcxGNM) - The story of Toufic El-Rjula, a refugee that lost his birth certificate.
 He now pledges for digital identities using SSI.
 - [Web Of Trust Self-Sovereign Identity Repository](https://github.com/WebOfTrustInfo/self-sovereign-identity) - Articles and documents associated with designing and implementing identity technology using self-sovereign identity principles.

+## 🏛️ Political, Legal and Ethical Implications

+- [The Growth Factors of Self-Sovereign Identity Solutions in Europe](https://www.researchgate.net/publication/349899411_The_growth_factors_of_self-sovereign_identity_solutions_in_Europe)- Thesis on the business, technology, legal and governance aspects of SSI.
+- [Sovereignty, privacy, and ethics in blockchain-based identity management systems](https://research.tudelft.nl/en/publications/sovereignty-privacy-and-ethics-in-blockchain-based-identity-manag) - Article about the ethics of self-sovereign identity systems.
+- [Self-Sovereignity for Refugees?
+The Contested Horizons of Digital Identity](https://www.tandfonline.com/doi/pdf/10.1080/14650045.2020.1823836) - Article that examines the implications of SSI for border politics and migration management.

 ## 📄 Technical Specifications